City-of-Helsinki/mlops-template/README.md

 The template assumes the concept of Notebook Development.
 This means, that you do all the data science work inside notebooks.
 There is no copy-pasting!
 We use the [nbdev](https://nbdev.fast.ai/) tool to build python modules and doc pages from the notebooks, automatically.
 This way you always have your code, results and documentation as one.
-Handy, right?
+Notebooks can be executed with the [papermill](https://papermill.readthedocs.io/) tool for an automatic, well documented model update workflow.
+Handy, isn't it?

 The template assumes that you divide your machine learning project into 5 parts:

-0. Data loading & preprocessing
+0. Data - loading & preprocessing
-1. Model code & algorithm (python class) development with small test data
+1. Model - Python class code & algorithm development with small test data
 2. Loss - model training & evaluation with full data
-3. Workflow - automate and parameterize steps 0.-2.
+3. Workflow - automatic model update (recreating steps 0.-2.)
 4. API - an interface to utilize your trained model

 Each part has their own notebook template, that you can follow to plan, monitor and do your development work.